 Laidlaw College is committed to the success of its students and seeks to provide appropriate support to this end.
 The first week of each semester has a requirement that all students studying on campus will attend Orientation.
 This is a time where new students will be made aware of the structure of student support and academic expectations.
+A Distance Learning Orientation is held one evening during this week.
 Students who complete Orientation will receive resources and system demonstrations preparing them for what is expected at Laidlaw College, and leave them better able to achieve their academic goals.